TerraFirmaCraft/Documentation/1.17.x/worldgen/common-types.md

 ---
 layout: page
 title: "Common Types"
-permalink: /1.16.x/worldgen/common-types/
+permalink: /1.17.x/worldgen/common-types/
 ---

-# Common World Generation JSON Types
+# Common Types

 There are a number of JSON types that are used in many different configurations for many different operations.
 These are all referenced here rather than repeating their definitions across every config they may belong to.